artie93/Combating-Customer-Churn/README.md

 # Combating-Customer-Churn

-In this project, I used machine learning, both supervised and unsupervised, to investigate customer churn in a fictional streaming platform.

-Additionally, I have applied customer segmentation techniques to unravel patterns of customer behavior that can be valuable for targeted marketing when combating churn.
+Through this project, I showcased my skills in data analysis and data science by leveraging machine learning techniques to enhance subscriber retention strategies for a fictional educational video streaming platform.
+I successfully prepared and processed the subscriber dataset, transforming categorical features like age groups into numerical values and scaling numerical features for modeling.
+Using classification models such as Logistic Regression, Decision Tree Classifier, and Random Forest Classifier, I achieved a high accuracy rate of 92.5% in predicting subscriber churn.
+Furthermore, I applied unsupervised learning techniques like KMeans clustering to uncover distinct subscriber segments based on engagement patterns, providing actionable insights for targeted marketing campaigns.
+This project not only highlighted my technical expertise in Python and machine learning libraries but also underscored my ability to derive valuable business insights to drive strategic decision-making and enhance customer lifecycle management.

 ![What-is-Customer-Churn-featured](https://github.com/artie93/Combating-Customer-Churn/assets/115626610/5fd39347-c908-4c23-8adf-2d49480996f8)